When coming to Turkey, most of my American clients and friends ask me if they can drive in Turkey with their US Driving License.

 There is another exception for Turkish nationals with valid US driving licenses.

 Turkish nationals can use their US driving license for 2 years on one condition.
-If you are a Turkish national, after 6 months, you need to translate your driving license.
+If you are a Turkish national, after 6 months, you need to translate your driver’s license.
 (Turkish Road Traffic Regulation Article 88)

 Driving license translation needs to be approved by a public notary or Turkish consulate.
 This procedure is pretty simple, and it will take one to two hours.